 If a powertrain system component is repaired or the battery is disconnected, the vehicle may be reset to a "not ready condition".
-Before taking the I/M test, check the vehicle's inspection/ maintenance test readiness condition.
+Before taking the I/M test, check the vehicle's inspection/maintenance test readiness condition.
 Place the ignition switch in the ON position without starting the engine.
-If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds, the I/M test condition is "not ready".
+If the Malfunction andicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds, the I/M test condition is "not ready".
 If the MIL does not blink after 20 seconds, the I/M test condition is "ready".

-Contact a NISSAN dealer to set "ready condition" or to prepare the vehicle for testing.
+It is recommended you visit a NISSAN dealer to set the "ready condition" or to prepare the vehicle for testing.